 Investor profile Income-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH, and as sub-manager PIMCO Europe GmbH, Seidlstraße 24-24a, 80335 Munich, Germany Performance benchmark - Reference portfolio (risk benchmark) 50% Bloomberg Global Aggregate Credit ex EM Index, EUR Hedged 25% JP Morgan ESG Global High Yield Corporate DM Index, EUR Hedged 25% JP Morgan ESG EMBI Global Diversified, EUR Hedged Leverage effect Up to 5 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Grand Duchy of Luxembourg and Frankfurt am Main.
 A bank business day is any day on which banks are open for business and payments are processed in Luxembourg and Frankfurt am Main.
 Swing Pricing The sub-fund may apply Swing Pricing.
 If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com/fundinformation.
 Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
 Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on the next valuation date.
-Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
+Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the next value per share on the valuation date immediately following that next valuation date.
 Value date In a purchase, the equivalent value is debited three bank business days after issue of the shares.
 The equivalent value is credited three bank business days after redemption of the shares.
 Fractional shares Up to three places after the decimal point Nature of shares Bearer shares represented by a global certificate Maturity date No fixed maturity

-Overview of the share classes Currency of share class LC, LD, LDQ, PFD, PFDQ EUR Launch date LC, LDQ LD PFD PFDQ March 8, 2013 August 1, 2018 December 6, 2016 January 19, 2016 Initial issue price LC, LD, LDQ PFD, PFDQ 103 EUR (incl. front end load) 100 EUR Allocation of income LC LD, LDQ, PFD, PFDQ Accumulating Distribution Front end load (payable by the investor) LC, LD, LDQ PFD, PFDQ Up to 3% 0% Management Fee p.a. (payable by the sub-fund) LC, LD, LDQ PFD, PFDQ Up to 1.75% Up to 0.95% Taxe d'abonnement (payable by the sub-fund) LC, LD, LDQ, PFD, PFDQ 0.05%
+Currency of share class LC, LD, LDQ, PFD, PFDQ EUR Launch date LC, LDQ LD PFD PFDQ March 8, 2013 August 1, 2018 December 6, 2016 January 19, 2016 Initial issue price LC, LD, LDQ PFD, PFDQ 103 EUR (incl. front end load) 100 EUR Allocation of income LC LD, LDQ, PFD, PFDQ Accumulating Distribution Front end load (payable by the investor) LC, LD, LDQ PFD, PFDQ Up to 3% 0% Management Fee p.a. (payable by the sub-fund) LC, LD, LDQ PFD, PFDQ Up to 1.75% Up to 0.95% Taxe d'abonnement (payable by the sub-fund) LC, LD, LDQ, PFD, PFDQ 0.05%

-PFD and PFDQ:

-A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription:

-Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1%

-PFD and PFDQ: Up to 3% for the benefit of the distributor.
+Dilution adjustment (payable by the investor) PFD and PFDQ: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription: Redemption after up to 1 year: up to 3% Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% Redemption after over 3 years: 0% Placement fee PFD and PFDQ: Up to 3% for the benefit of the distributor. (payable by the sub-fund) Please see the general section of the Sales Prospectus for further explanation.

-Please see the general section of the Sales Prospectus for further explanation.
+For additional costs, see clause 13 of the general section of this Sales Prospectus.

-- For additional costs, see clause 13 of the general section of this Sales Prospectus. - The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.
+The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.